chase-lahner/Cuscuta/README.md

 ## Final Goals
 *  Complete Game
 	+ Dungeon generation based on players' carnage bars and location - Should be random, but influenced by carnage bars and player count
+		+ Too high carnage will generate rooms with difficult opponents to fight, but easy to sneak around
+		+ Too low carnage will generate rooms with easier enemies to fight, but too many to sneak around
-	+ Tight interplay between generation & multiplayer - 2 players mean more difficult rooms, some rooms require teamwork to complete
+	+ Tight interplay between generation & multiplayer - 2 players mean more difficult rooms
+ 		+ More enemies will be spawned in with 2 players
+		+ Some rooms require teamwork to complete
 	+ At least 4 enemy types
-	+ At least 3-4 distinct items player can utilize (At least 2 weapons, 1 buff)
+ 	+ One distinct item players can utilize
-	  	+ Starter sword, gun, bow, knife, potions/powerup, etc
+   	+ Ability to escape detection from enemies
 * Finalized Generation
 	+ Each room is generated realtime based on the carnage bar
 	+ Rooms generated as you step into them, not all at the beginning of the game